The Japanese Tea Garden San Francisco, is the oldest public garden in the U.S.

 The Tea House serves light snacks like Miso Soup, Udon noodles and tea sandwiches.
 Sencha green tea is also popular with visitors.
 The garden's founder Makoto Hagiwara first introduced fortune cookies to the United States, and these are also available on the menu at the Tea House.

-9. See stone lanterns throughout the garden.
+9. See stone lanterns throughout the Japanese Tea Garden San Francisco.

 The stone lanterns are hauntingly beautiful in the evening, when they are illuminated to lead the way to temples.